-4 The age of majority is set at 18-years of age by section 17 of the Children's Act 38 of 2005.
+&lt;sup>4 The age of majority is set at 18-years of age by section 17 of the Children's Act 38 of 2005.

-Fourthly, the limitation of a spouse to a marriage concluded between the asylum seeker or refugee in his or her country of origin unfairly excludes marriages concluded in South Africa.
-Many asylum seekers and refugees reside in South Africa for many years and during that time it is common that the individual to marry.
-We would suggest that this evidences a signs of improvement in the individuals psyche to the extent that once settled in South Africa the individual is able to contemplate forming a family which is a big step from the trauma that compelled the person to flee from their country of origin.

-We are concerned here with two categories of individuals who marry during their time of asylum: [1] those where one spouse is finally rejected by the Department; and [2] those where the spouses have been initially documented at different refugee offices.
-In both cases the removal of the ability for one spouse to become the dependant of the other renders the couple in danger of separation.
-The effect of the amendment is therefore a bar to marriage while in South Africa.
+&lt;sup>5 Section 32(1)(2) of the current Refugees Act.

+- 2.5.
 International human rights law imposes obligations upon States to respect and protect marriage and family life.
-Article 16 of the Universal Declaration of Human Rights provides:

-'(1) Men and women of full age, without any limitation due to race, nationality or religion, have the right to marry and to found a family.
-They are entitled to equal rights as to marriage, during marriage and at its dissolution.

-(2) Marriage shall be entered into only with the free and full consent of the intending spouses.

-(3) The family is the natural and fundamental group unit of society and is entitled to protection by society and the State.'

-Similarly, Article 23 of the International Covenant on Civil and Political Rights, which South Africa has ratified, provides:

-'(1) The family is the natural and fundamental group unit of society and is entitled to protection by society and the State.

-(2) The right of men and women of marriageable age to marry and to found a family shall be recognized.

-(3) No marriage shall be entered into without the free and full consent of the intending spouses.

-(4) States Parties to the present Covenant shall take appropriate steps to ensure equality of rights and responsibilities of spouses as to marriage, during marriage and at its dissolution.
-In the case of dissolution, provision shall be made for the necessary protection of any children.'

-The African Charter on Human and Peoples' Rights, also ratified by South Africa, provides in Article 18:
+Article 16 of the Universal Declaration of Human Rights provides: - "(1) Men and women of full age, without any limitation due to race, nationality or religion, have the right to marry and to found a family.
+They are entitled to equal rights as to marriage, during marriage and at its dissolution. - (2) Marriage shall be entered into only with the free and full consent of the intending spouses. - (3) The family is the natural and fundamental group unit of society and is entitled to protection by society and the State." - 2.6.
+Similarly, Article 23 of the International Covenant on Civil and Political Rights provides that: - "(1)The family is the natural and fundamental group unit of society and is entitled to protection by society and the State. - (2) The right of men and women of marriageable age to marry and to found a family shall be recognized. - (3) No marriage shall be entered into without the free and full consent of the intending spouses. - (4) States Parties to the present Covenant shall take appropriate steps to ensure equality of rights and responsibilities of spouses as to marriage, during marriage and at its dissolution.
+In the case of dissolution, provision shall be made for the necessary protection of any children." - 2.7.
+The African Charter on Human and Peoples' Rights, provides in Article 18: - "1.

-'1.
 The family shall be the natural unit and basis of society.
 It shall be protected by the State . . .

+&lt;sup>6 Which has been ratified by South Africa.